TargetProcess/taucharts-docs/basic/composite.md

 Let's build a visualization to compare some characteristics for different cars (e.g. CO2 emission and horse power).

 Here we create empty COORDS.RECT item to use it as a top composition container and insert 2 coordinates inside.
-First for CO2 values and second for horse power.
+First bar chart for CO2 values and second line chart for horse power.
+Note how we use *guide/split* flag to draw nested coordinates separately one below other.

 ```javascript
 {